tongbaojia/Insight/Project/README.md

 * Further: Use audio characteristics to catch questions, change of volume and tone to help NLP recognition.

-## List of Todo's For Jun 8, 2018
+## List of Todo's For Jun 12, 2018

-* Add in a google API option for speech recognition.
+* Add in a google API option for speech recognition. -- Added; but needs internet.
 * Add Ted talks -- NCE is too far away from this audience.
+(NPR added.)
+* Serious NLP?/ Performance score?
+ROUGE.
+* Data exploration?
+CNN data.
+* Train on some text recongnition and then test on recognised speech?
+Yes.
+* Demo suggestion?
+Flask?
+* Keyword summary/Headline summary/Informative summary/Indicative summary

+* Format the CNN text input to x and Y
+* Text to text summarization templates running and ready

 ## Open Questions